 The Wayzata Education Fund invites Wayzata Public Schools staff to apply for grant funding for exceptional and innovative curricular projects.
-Since its inception in 2003, the Wayzata Education Fund has distributed over $200,000 for innovative projects throughout Wayzata Schools.
+Since its inception in 2003, the Wayzata Education Fund has distributed over $370,000 for innovative projects throughout Wayzata Schools.
+Learn more about the grants we’ve provided.

 WEF grants reward collaborative, educationally sound, and curriculum-based projects within or among the Wayzata public schools.
 Applicants are encouraged to imagine new ways to impact and engage Wayzata students.
 The project(s) awarded with this grant should be: